Young Carer Grant

 You can ask Social Security Scotland to send you a free text message or email when they get your application.

-You only have to send one piece of evidence confirming your identity and one piece of evidence showing where you live.
+You only have to send one piece of evidence showing where you live.
 Sending more evidence won’t make your application stronger and won’t mean it’s decided faster.

 You won’t normally be asked to send evidence to prove the amount of care that you provide, or the type of care.